Frugality is my way of life. I often write about my daily efforts to save money, find cheaper products and always consider alternatives.

 I often complain about traffic here.
-It gets worse by the day as they are trying to triple the population within the city but they don’t work fast enough on building roads or improving public transportation.
+It gets worse by the day as they are trying to triple the population within the city without developing roads or improving public transportation.

 This resulted in having to fight my way into buses to get to work, and then being stuck like a sardine in the bus for over 30 min just to make it down a few blocks… It takes me about 12 minutes to get to the same location by bicycle because I skip all the vehicular traffic.

 So I went for it – I bought an expensive electric bicycle that makes it easier for me to get to work or move around the city.

 Now I don’t have to fight to get into an overly-packed bus that is stuck in unmoving traffic.
 It takes me just as long to get to work (1 hour overall including the train) but it’s less hassle and more comfortable.

 5) Money spent on trips